-The interim order applies, and the permanent variance would apply, only when McNally stops the tunnel-boring work, pressurizes the working chamber, and the CAWs either enter the working chamber to perform an intervention (i.e., inspect, maintain, or repair the mechanical-excavation components), or exit the working chamber after performing interventions.
+The permanent variance applies only when SUNDTJV stops the tunnel-boring work, pressurizes the working chamber, and the CAWs either enter the working chamber to perform an intervention (i.e., inspect, maintain, or repair the mechanical-excavation components), or exit the working chamber after performing interventions.

-The interim order and proposed variance apply only to work:
+The permanent variance applies only to work:

-1. That occurs in conjunction with construction of the SST Project, a tunnel constructed using advanced shielded mechanical-excavation techniques and involving operation of an TBM;
+1. That occurs in conjunction with construction of the Integrated Pipeline Tunnel Project, a tunnel constructed using advanced shielded mechanicalexcavation techniques and involving operation of an TBM;